The disruptive brands

-Persona: He/She is leisurely shopping.
+Persona: They are leisurely shopping.

-Data: Gather and leverage the customer’s eyeball data, products searched for, viewed, added-to-cart, gender, geolocation, device type etc.
+Data: Gather and leverage the customer’s eyeball data, products searched for, viewed, added-to-cart, gender, geolocation, device type, etc.

-Actionable Personalization: Show personalized product/category recommendations on your homepage and as app push notifications
+Show personalized product/category recommendations on your homepage and as app push notifications

 - Use demographic data like gender available to you and reorder your category page to suit a particular customer

-- Use the past purchase data you have – to create personalized virtual storefronts, with products across categories shown
+- Use the past purchase data you have – to create personalized virtual storefronts with products across categories shown

 - Personalize the homepage banner to show relevant products across categories with encouraging discounts or coupon codes

-For instance: Amazon created a virtual storefront for me with cross-category recommendations.
+Amazon created a virtual storefront for me with cross-category recommendations.

-For instance: Leesa Mattress shows the customer personalized exit intent popups/web messages based on that particular session’s search data.
+Leesa Mattress shows the customer personalized exit intent popups/web messages based on that particular session’s search data.

-For instance: If a customer has dropped-off without transacting, don’t fret!
+For instance: If a customer has dropped off without transacting, don’t fret!
 Send them personalized product recommendations on emails or via app push notifications.